 1. As used in this Agreement, “Customer Revenue" is defined as revenues (excluding sales tax) actually collected by HootSuite Media directly from Customers for the use of the Products, net of billing service fees of three percent (3%), wire transfer fees, credit card charges, bad debt fees, refunds, and any other applicable processing fees.

-2. Subject to change at any time by HootSuite in its sole discretion, HootSuite will pay Solution Partner the Revenue Share on a quarterly basis provided that Solution Partner's then current Revenue Share during is equal to or greater than $750 per quarter.
-In the event that Solution Partner's then current quarterly Revenue Share is less than $750, HootSuite will accrue Solution Partner's Revenue Share until such time that the total accumulated unpaid Revenue Share at the end of the then current quarter is exceeds $750.
+2. Subject to change at any time by HootSuite in its sole discretion, HootSuite will pay Solution Partner the Revenue Share on a quarterly basis provided that Solution Partner's then current Revenue Share is equal to or greater than $100 per quarter.
+In the event that Solution Partner's then current quarterly Revenue Share is less than $100, HootSuite will accrue Solution Partner's Revenue Share until such time that the total accumulated unpaid Revenue Share at the end of the then current quarter exceeds $100.
 All Revenue Share payments hereunder shall be paid within forty-five (45) days of the end of the quarter for which such Revenue Share is to be paid, and subject to HootSuite policies.

 3. Customer Revenue shall not include revenue from HootSuite’s own customer accounts that have subscribed to the Services prior to the Effective Date of this Agreement.

 EULA as of the Effective Date

 Subject to change by HootSuite, as per the below